lubojr/naucse.python.cz/alternative_container/README.txt

    $ ./build.sh

-To start the server run the container:
+To start the server run the container run:

   $ ./run.sh